shiwaforce/poco/README.rst

 local environment.

 -  **Simple**.
 Configure, run and switch between projects with a very simple command line interface.
 -  **Flexibility**.
-Scaling, maintaining projects of any complexity is easy as never before.
+Manage, scale, maintain projects of any complexity with ease.
 -  **Configure Once, Use Everywhere**.
-This is what makes Pocok so unique.
-It is enough just to configure project once so the rest of your team will feel the value of zero configuration.
+Configure project once so the rest of your team will feel the value of zero configuration.

 Features
 --------